-With school back in session, it’s the perfect time to check out all the interactive, educational activities the Bay Area has to offer.
-From gem hunting to living history lessons, we’ve rounded up the best exhibits around to pique their curiosity and encourage them to pull on their thinking caps.
+With the dog days of summer approaching, it’s the perfect time to stop summer brain drain in its tracks and jump start your little ones’ learning right in time for the new school year.
+Fortunately, the Bay Area is filled with museums and centers dedicated to sparking your child’s innate love of learning.
+There’s no better time to check out all the interactive, educational activities the Bay Area has to offer.
+From virtual reality simulations to living history lessons, we’ve rounded up the best exhibits around to pique their curiosity and encourage them to pull on their thinking caps.

 5 Music Concourse Dr.

 At the Exploratorium, kids take learning into their own hands, literally.
 Just some of the cool things they can do: build a scribbling machine, draw with a pendulum, dance inside a tornado, even see the vibrations that sound makes.
 With over 600 interactive exhibits dedicated to exploring how the world works, the littles are sure to leave smarter and more stimulated than when they walked in.
 Don’t miss WildCard, a summertime exhibit that gives kids a chance to let their imaginations loose on that classic childhood plaything: a cardboard box.
 WildCard ends September 4.

 This interactive art and technology museum is packed with opportunities for kids to unleash their creativity by harnessing the power of technology.
 They can sculpt figures from clay and film their creations in their very own stop-motion animated movie.
 They can program robots to navigate a maze.
 At the museum’s latest exhibit, Sketch Town, kids even can draw their own vehicles and scan them into an interactive virtual city.
 Best of all, they get to capture their digital creations on a file to take home.

 221 Fourth St.